PranavRudra/CMSC330/Ruby.md

 elsif grade >= 70 then
     puts "You got a C"
 else
-    puts "Youre not doing so well" end
+    puts "You're not doing so well" end
 ```